 Most people arrive on the day of their surgery.
 You will be asked not to eat and drink for at least six hours prior to the procedure.
-Following your arrival you will be seen by one of the anaesthetists prior to being taken to theatre.
-If you have not already signed a consent form, then one of the urology team will go through this with you.
+Following your arrival you will be seen by one of the anaesthetists prior to getting ready to go to theatre.
+If you have not already signed a consent form, one of the urology team will go through this with you.

-What sort of anaesthetic will I have?
+What sort of Anaesthetic will I have?

 You may have a spinal or a general anaesthetic.
 A general anaesthetic means you will be fully asleep whilst the operation is carried out.
-In a spinal anaesthetic, you are given an injection in your back, which completely numbs the lower half of your body and stops you feeling any pain.
-However, you will still be fully awake and aware of your surroundings.
-The anaesthetist will discuss both methods with you.
-However, if you have a preference please let the pre-assessment staff know.
-If there are no medical reasons to recommend one type of anaesthetic over the other, they will let you decide.
+In a spinal anaesthetic, you are given an injection in your back, which completely numbs the lower half of your body and stops you from feeling any pain.
+However, you will still be awake and aware of your surroundings.
+The anaesthetist will discuss both methods with you, however if you have a preference please let the pre-assessment staff know.